-You can also rinse them in a water bath with some vinegar before-hand, however berries don’t do well with the extra moisture and so you have to be very careful to pat them down and dry them completely or this can actually negatively impact their shelf life.
+You can also rinse them in a water bath with some vinegar before-hand, however, berries don’t do well with the extra moisture and so you have to be very careful to pat them down and dry them completely or this can actually negatively impact their shelf life.

 Being in the line of work that I am, as a food blogger, I think my fridge can be quite different 95% of the time.
-I usually have it filled to the brim with fresh produce, like I do right now, as you can see in my pictures.
+I usually have it filled to the brim with fresh produce, as I do right now, as you can see in my pictures.

 However, through all the research I’ve done for storage in general, particularly with fridge/freezers that possibly aren’t as powerful as mine, I’ve compiled general tips for everyone.